Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - **Security and other tabs**
             - Leave as is
     - Now Add virtual machines to the network
-        - To create a virtual machine
+        - To create a virtual machine you can select to create a virtual machine from resources independently and then from the basics tab select the subnet in which you want this virtual machine to be a part of